ashwanth1109/cross-region-realtime-presence-architecture/README.md

 So, we narrowed down the problem to, "Provide an architecture for serverless realtime 'user presence' that works across 2 regions".
 The key goals was to keep the solution "serverless", has to be "realtime or near realtime" and has to have the ability to add nodes/endpoints to different regions ("cross-region").

 The idea was that this solution could serve as a starting point to provide a solution that could support horizontal scaling, that is we could add more nodes as our load increases and balance the load across these nodes.
-By having your Route53 route one domain to different services based on geolocation rules and service health checks, this architecture should in theory also enable us to build highly available applications.
+By having your Route53 route one domain to different services based on geolocation rules and service health checks, this architecture should in theory also enable us to also build highly available applications.

-## Options considered:
+## Important Technical Decisions:

 As I experimented with various architectures, I had to compare and make several decisions all across the stack.
 So, in this section I will break these down into sections/layers in the stack and explain my reasoning behind why I felt an option was more suitable than the others considered.